 Stanley Guenter studied archaeology at the University of Calgary, La Trobe University in Melbourne, Australia, and Southern Methodist University in Dallas, Texas, before receiving his Ph.D. in Anthropology from the latter in 2014.
 He has worked with three projects in Guatemala, at the sites of El Peru-Waka, La Corona, and a number in the Mirador Basin, as well as at Cahal Pech in Belize with AFAR, at Lake Minnewanka, in the Rocky Mountains of Alberta, Canada, and at Phnom Kulen in Cambodia.
 Stan's work involves combining archaeological, epigraphic, and ethnohistoric data to better understand ancient civilizations and their history, and to compare this with paleoenvironmental data to better understand how ancient societies affected and were affected by their changing climates.

-Harri Kettunen has carried out interdisciplinary research projects on Maya related topics, combining archaeology, anthropology, iconography, epigraphy, and linguistics.
+Harri Kettunen - Harri Kettunen has carried out interdisciplinary research projects on Mesoamerican related topics, combining archaeology, anthropology, iconography, epigraphy, and linguistics.
 His publications include textbooks on Maya hieroglyphs, methodological studies on Maya iconography, and interdisciplinary articles on Mesoamerican related topics.
 Harri is currently working as an Academy of Finland Research Fellow at the University of Helsinki.